Leaf Hills Moraines: Geology

 The hills are formed by the convergence of the eighth and ninth marginal moraines formed by the Wadena and Des Moines lobes of the Wisconsonian glaciation.
 This moraine forms an arc about ten to twenty miles (16 -32 km) wide and 200 mi long.
 It is composed of a huge volume of morainic drift up to 350 ft thick, overlain with thin sandy soil as well as rocks and boulders.

 Landforms

-The hills' outline is not regular, but erratic, and in many places the range is broken by rivers, streams, and Minnesota's famous lakes.
-Only a few of the many high points of the range have received names.
-Prominent among them are Indian Hill and Inspiration Peak.
+The hills' outline is irregular, and in many places the range is broken by rivers, streams, and lakes.
+Among the high points of the range that have received names are Indian Hill and Inspiration Peak.
 Higher terrain is located about five miles northeast of Inspiration Peak.
 Pekan Peak (unofficial name) in Section 32, Folden Township, Otter Tail County, Minnesota, discovered by John Sandy in February 2022, at coordinates 46°11′54.744″ N 95°30′4.248″ W (DMS), Latitude 46.19854 Longitude -95.50118 (DD), has an elevation of 1,800.05 ft, measured by LiDAR (Light Detection and Ranging) technology.